sdshayward/AdversarialSDN-Hydra/README.md

 ### Installation and Deployment

-First, configure the controller Faucet to mirror all network traffic on Mininet to a specific host for Argus to listen to.
+First, configure the SDN controller (Faucet) to mirror all network traffic on Mininet to a specific host for Argus to listen to.

 Add the [faucet.yaml](https://github.com/sdshayward/AdversarialSDN-Hydra/blob/master/faucet.yaml) file to /etc/faucet/
 Faucet will require a restart ```sudo systemctl restart faucet-service```

-This mirrors all traffic to host 10 however can be configured differently if required.
+This mirrors all traffic to host 10.
+However, it can be configured differently, if required.
 Just make sure to tell Argus to listen to the different host.

-Next navigate to the main directory HydraWebApp and execute the following command to start the Hydra web application server and database:
+Next, navigate to the main directory HydraWebApp and execute the following command to start the Hydra web application server and database:

 ```
 sudo python manage.py runserver